 Don’t you find it confusing?
 Don’t be concerned; it’s not.

-This article will explain all of the elements that influence your low MCAT score, helping you to determine how low your MCAT score can be before you are admitted into medical school.
-You will learn about the lowest MCAT Score accepted, and how to deal with a low MCAT score you are not happy with.
+This article will explain all of the elements that influence your low MCAT score in MCAT exam, helping you to determine what test score do you need and how low your MCAT score can be before you are admitted into medical school.
+You will learn about the lowest possible MCAT Score accepted, and how to deal with a low test score you are not happy with.
 You may also find out what is the top 1 MCAT test prep course to score better.

 Most people, especially students, would be surprised to learn that the gap between getting accepted and getting rejected might be so small.
 Read more about Altius MCAT prep programs to have a better understanding on importance of having the minimum score accepted to be in medical school.